 After 300 yards, take the 3rd exit at the roundabout.
 Then, approximately 200 yards further on turn right.

 It is then just over a mile until you reach the entrance to Webland.
 It is a short journey from the A38, but one that transports you away from the main Exeter to Plymouth traffic to the peace and tranquility of the country.
 Your escape to the country has begun!

 Why not come and see Webland for yourself.
-You can phone us on 01364 73273 to arrange a time to visit, or use our website contact form to get more information about owning a lodge at Webland Farm.
+You can phone us on 01364 73273 to arrange a time to visit, or to get more information about owning a lodge at Webland Farm.